The transfer of ownership regarding Spanish timeshare property is formalised by the deed of sale.

-On the date the deed is signed, the buyer will become the legal owner of property and responsible for it there on after.
-If it is not possible to go to Spain to attend the Notaries office to sign the Spanish Deed of Sale, the buyer can grant ‘Power of Attorney’ to a third party who can sign the Deed of Sale in their name and on their behalf.
-In the case of properties forming part of a multiple development, such as a Timeshare apartment block, the Notary will also draw up ‘estatutos de la comunidad’ or the co-ownership rules.
+On the date the deed is signed, the buyer will become the legal owner of property and responsible for it thereon after.
+If it is not possible to go to Spain to attend the notary's office to sign the Spanish deed of sale, the buyer can grant ‘power of attorney’ to a third party who can sign the deed of sale in their name and on their behalf.
+In the case of properties forming part of a multiple development, such as a timeshare apartment block, the notary will also draw up ‘estatutos de la comunidad’ or the co-ownership rules.

 It is unlikely to contain an explanation of the actual legal meaning and implications of clauses or references to Spanish law.
 A translator cannot and is not employed to identify missing clauses which should be added for the buyer’s protection nor to explain the legal implications of the documents they translate.